-Everyone wants a bright, healthy looking smile.
+Everyone wants a bright, healthy looking smile and tooth whitening Gahanna Ohio specialists, StoneRidge Dental Care are experts in their field.
 There are a variety of products that are available to improve the look of your smile.
 Besides regular hygiene, cleanings and daily care, tooth whitening may be something you would like to consider to further enhance your smile.

 We can help you determine which solution may be right for you.
 Whiteners may not correct all types of discoloration.
 For example, yellow-ish hued teeth will probably bleach well, brownish-colored teeth may bleach less well, and grayish-hued teeth may not bleach well at all.
 If you have had bonding or tooth-colored fillings placed in your front teeth the whitener will not affect the color of these materials, and they will stand out in your newly whitened smile.
 You may want to investigate other options, like porcelain veneers or dental bonding.

 If you are a candidate for whitening there are several ways to whiten your smile:

 This procedure is called chairside bleaching and usually requires only one office visit.
 The dentist will apply either a protective gel to your gums or a rubber shield to protect the oral soft tissues.
 A bleaching agent is then applied to the teeth, and a special light may be used.
 Lasers have been used during tooth whitening procedures to enhance the action of the whitening agent.